 My dissertation research is a collection thesis and investigates what business/market entails for third sector organisations, its opportunities, challenges and implications.
-I intend to conduct 5-6 case studies in Sweden and South Africa, 3 of which have been concluded in Spring 2016 and the fourth case is underway.
+Due to the increasing scarcity of funding (hence increased competition for funding) many NPOs and NGOs are obliged to look at and/or adopt market solutions as an alternative or supplementary way of accessing resources.
+The field work that involves three organizations in Sweden and two organizations in South Africa have been completed as of Spring 2017, however additional interviews will be carried out whenever necessary.
 Most of the cases show influences of market logics, although in varied degrees.
 This phenomenon is relevant and interesting in many respects as nonprofit organisations are premised on achieving social mission, not market goals.

 My first case Skyddsvärnet is over a century old Swedish nonprofit organization working to prevent social exclusion and create better conditions for people in society.
 Skyddsvärnet was left with no choice but to embrace the market arena since their state funding ceased in the 1990s.
 The findings indicate that both market and mission logics have equal importance for Skyddsvärnet, but the greater salience towards market logic is shaping the organization into becoming more business-like.